-Florida House Candidate Melissa Howard Quit Her Race After This Embarrassing Admission
+This Florida House Candidate Quit Her Race After Admitting She Faked Her College Diploma

 Days after getting caught posing with a forged college diploma, Florida Republican Melissa Howard has dropped out of the race for the state legislature, telling the Sarasota Herald-Tribune that ending her campaign is "the right thing to do."
 Just a day earlier, Howard had pledged to stay in the race.

 “I made a terrible error in judgement,” Howard said on Tuesday.
 “I am thankful for everyone who gave so much toward my success, and I am deeply sorry.”